Dung24-6/Dung24-6/README.md

 _**Find a purpose in life so big it will challenge every capacity to be at your best.**_

 David O. McKay

+_**Own 100 percent of your focus.
+The most challenging of endurance drills will bring you to a level of optimal mental and physical performance.**_

+Lorii Myers